Did You Know There are Three Different Types of Trichomes?

 Non-Glandular Types of Cannabis Trichomes

-Non-glandular cannabis trichome types play an important role in the defense of the plant from harmful environmental factors.
-These trichomes do not have a glandular head.
-Rather, they are hair-like extensions, either unicellular or multicellular, that resemble leaf hairs with pointed tips.
+Non-glandular cannabis trichome types play an important role in the defense of the plant from its environment.
+These trichomes do not have a glandular head, but rather they are hair-like extensions, either unicellur or multicellular, that resemble leaf hairs with pointed tips.

 Non-glandular trichomes do not produce or store active chemical compounds, but they do protect plants from biotic and abiotic stresses.
 They form a type of structural barrier to protect by barring access to insects, preventing disease attacks, shielding from UV-radiation, reducing transpiration, and more.